 Frequently Asked Questions

 The U.S. Department of Energy's (DOE) Alternative Fuel Transportation Program (the Program), also known as the State and Alternative Fuel Provider Fleet Program, implements provisions of Titles III–V of the Energy Policy Act (EPAct) of 1992, as amended.
-These provisions are designed to reduce U.S. dependence on imported petroleum by accelerating the introduction of alternative fuel vehicles (AFVs) in state government and alternative fuel provider fleets.

-Following are answers to questions frequently asked about the Program by managers of these fleets.
+The following are answers to questions frequently asked about the Program by managers of these fleets.

 What is EPAct?

 Congress passed EPAct in 1992.
 Several Titles of EPAct, especially Titles III–V, aim to reduce U.S. dependence on imported petroleum.
 These provisions require certain fleets to purchase AFVs or reduce petroleum fuel consumption.
 DOE administers the statutory provisions through its State and Alternative Fuel Provider Fleet and Federal Fleet Programs.
-EPAct also includes provisions that establish voluntary programs, such as DOE's Clean Cities Program, that accelerate the use of alternative fuels in transportation.
+EPAct also includes provisions that establish voluntary programs, such as the Clean Cities Coalition Network, that accelerate the use of alternative fuels in transportation.
 For more information, visit the State and Alternative Fuel Provider Fleets, Federal Fleets, and Clean Cities websites, or contact the Regulatory Information Line.

 Where can I find resources to help me understand EPAct requirements?